dredgy/fQuery/README.md

 </p>
 <p>
 	jQuery has an overloaded definition for it's event functions, fQuery does not.
 It uses a single function with 3 parameters.
-	You can leave the 2nd parameter as an empty string if you don't need it, the I would recommend attaching all events to the body/document and using the second parameter.
+	You can leave the 2nd parameter as an empty string if you don't need it, though I would recommend attaching all events to the body/document and using the second parameter.
 </p>